Top Dressing a Lawn

 What sort of material is best?

 A top dressing mix can consist of a combination of sand, loam and compost.
 If you’re not looking to level up your lawn, then simply use compost.
 Make sure you buy one that has been properly made and highly composted.
-If you’re looking to fill in low spots, then you’ll need to add some sand or loam to your topdressing.
+If you’re looking to fill in low spots, then you’ll need to use sand or sandy loam.
 In this case, it’s important to make sure that the texture of the sand and loam you use matches the soil under the lawn as closely as possible, as these new materials will eventually form part of the root zone and will therefore, need to blend well.
 Sand or sandy loam is sometimes used as a topdressing material on lawns with heavy clay soils or drainage problems.
-Usually applied after aerating, the sand fills in the holes and, over time can alter the structure of the soil to allow for better drainage and a healthier grass.
-You can buy top dressing mix in bags from most hardware stores and garden centres.
+Usually applied after aerating, the sand fills in the holes and, over time, can alter the structure of the soil to allow for better drainage and healthier grass.
+You can buy top dressing mix in bags from us and most hardware stores.
 Check with your local landscape supply yard for bulk quantities.

 DIY Top Dressing

 Start by mowing your lawn.
-This will help you spread the top dressing material across the lawn easier and will facilitate in you keeping the top dressing layer as thin as possible.
+This will make spreading the top dressing material across the lawn easier and will facilitate keeping the top dressing layer as thin as possible.

-If you’re top dressing simply for the health benefits rather than to level your lawn, a light layer of around 3mm is what you are looking for.
-A 20kg bag of top dressing mix would be enough for about 5 square metres.
+If you’re top dressing simply for the health benefits rather than to level your lawn, a light layer of around 3 -5 mm is what you are looking for.
+A 20kg bag of top dressing mix would be enough for about 3-5 square metres.
 If you’re topdressing to level your lawn up, it’s best to keep the depth of top dressing at no more than 10mm.
 If you have holes that are deeper than 10mm, you’ll have to top dress in stages, letting your lawn recover between applications.

 Spread the top dressing material in small piles around your lawn and rake them in evenly using the back edge of a rake, or even better, get your hands on a levelling rake like the one pictured here.
 Once finished, you should see the tips of the lawn poking through the top dressing.
 Avoid completely burying the lawn, as this will result in it taking longer to recover.
 If you haven’t fertilised in a while, now is the time to do it.
 The last step is to water the top dressing into the lawn.
 This will help settle it down into the thatch layer.